Mariana de Jesús de Paredes

 Mariana of Jesus de Paredes (Mariana or María Ana de Jesús de Paredes; October 31, 1618 – May 26, 1645) is a Catholic saint and was the first person to be canonized from what is now Ecuador.
 She was a recluse who is said to have sacrificed herself for the salvation of her city.
 She was beatified by Pope Pius IX in 1853 and canonized by Pope Pius XII in 1950.
-She is the patron saint of Ecuador and venerated at the Church of the Society of Jesus in Quito.
-Her feast day is celebrated on May 26 by the nation and on May 28 by the Franciscan Order.
+She is the patroness saint of Ecuador.
+Her relics are in the Church of the Society of Jesus in Quito.
+Her feast day is celebrated on May 26, and on May 28 in the Franciscan Order.

 Life

 She was born Maríana de Paredes Flores y Granobles y Jaramillo in the city of Quito, then part of the Viceroyalty of Peru, on October 31, 1618.
 Born of aristocratic parents on both sides of her family, her father was Jerónimo de Paredes Flores y Granobles, a nobleman of Toledo, and her mother was Mariana Jaramillo, a descendant of one of the leading conquistadors.
 Mariana was the youngest of eight children, and it is claimed her birth was accompanied by most unusual phenomena in the heavens, clearly connected with the child and juridically attested at the time of the process of her beatification.
 Orphaned at the age of four, she was taken in and raised by her older sister, Jerónima de Paredes, and the latter's husband, Cosme de Caso.
 Drawn to a spiritual life, her sister and brother-in-law allowed her to live in seclusion in their house, leading an ascetical lifestyle, similar to Rose of Lima to whom she is often compared.
 She refused entry into a monastery, despite urging from her brother-in-law and guardian Cosme de Caso.
 She subjected herself to bodily mortification, with the aid of her Indian servant.
 She did not live in total seclusion, but rather centered her spiritual life on the nearby Jesuit church, where she participated in the Sodality of Our Lady, established by the Society in their various churches around the world to help the laity in their desire to deepen their spiritual lives.